Are You Ready to Join the Adventure?

 Please add your experience of this installation to The Portal Journeys book located in the gallery and post your story as a comment on The Portal Journeys blog post, which is coming soon.
 You may also contribute your experience by drawing symbols or other images in the book with the watercolor pencils provided.
 Share your experience by using the hashtag #MyPortalJourney on Twitter (@AFunderburkArt) and Instagram (@AmyFunderburkArtist).

 I am currently seeking further funding for The Portal, so if you would like to get involved, there are many ways you can lend your support to the development of this project.
 To allude to a popular platform for creatives, you can “buy me a cup of tea and some tofu” via Venmo or email me (Amy (at) AmyFunderburkArtist (dot) com) to inquire about the purchase of existing work.
 Due to the pandemic, the price of wood skyrocketed up an unprecedented 400%, so any level of support or social media share is greatly appreciated, and no cup of tea is too small.

 Thank you in advance for helping me to bring this large-scale project to life!
 I will premiere The Portal at the Southeastern Center for Contemporary Art in Winston-Salem, NC during my upcoming solo exhibition from May 21st through June 19th, 2022.

-This project is funded in part by the North Carolina Arts Council, the Arts Council of Winston-Salem and Forsyth County, and ArtsGreensboro.
+This project is partially funded in part by the North Carolina Arts Council (a division of the Department of Natural and Cultural Resources), the Arts Council of Winston-Salem and Forsyth County, and ArtsGreensboro.
 In 2019, I was honored with a Duke Energy Regional Artist Project Grant by the Arts Council of Winston-Salem and Forsyth County, and in 2020-21, I received an Artist Support Grant from the three organizations.
 I am very appreciative for their generous support to help me realize my vision.